top of page

 Best Weather

-Best weather to visit Mérida, Mexico
+Best Weather to Visit Mérida, Mexico

 Mérida has a tropical climate.
-The coolest month in Mérida is January with an average temperature of 74°F (23°C).
-Temperatures rise noticeably in March and the hottest months in Mérida are April and May with 82 to 84°F (28 to 29°C).
-The record low was 4.9°C (40°F), the record high was 42.8°C (109°F).
+The coolest month is January, with average temperatures around 74°F (23°C).
+Things start to heat up in March, and the hottest months are April and May, when temperatures reach between 82 and 84°F (28–29°C).
+The record low in Mérida was 40°F (4.9°C), and the record high was 109°F (42.8°C).

 Temperatures in Mérida

-The rainy season in Mérida
+The Rainy Season in Mérida

-Rain probability in Mérida
+Rain Probability in Mérida

-Outside the high season
+Outside the High Season

 The fact that the travel season from October to March is popular is also due to the cold temperatures that dominate the USA, Canada or Europe during this time, which drive many travelers to warmer climates.